Why your favorite celebs are ditching Twitter for an app you’ve never heard of

 Trolls need the oxygen of an audience, but the only eyes that see these texts are the celebs themselves, and bad apples are easily eliminated with the click of a block button.
 What Community offers celebrities is a walled garden of their own.
 A line of communication that bypasses media, haters, and all the randoms in between, and connects them straight to fans and supporters.
 Why deal with the trolls when plebe interaction can be limited to Stans Only?
 This is the celebrity splinternet, and the celebrities are flocking to it.

 The company says it’s got about 500 artists and celebrities—or as the company calls them, “Community leaders”—on board so far.
 It boasts a waiting list of tens of thousands more.
-The number of users or fans texting these stars totals in the millions, with more than 200 million Community texts having been sent so far, about 25% of users engaging with those messages, and about 10% of users texting with multiple celebrities.
+The number of users or fans texting these stars totals in the millions, with more than 200 million Community texts having been sent so far, about 25% of recipients engaging with those messages, and about 10% of users texting with multiple celebrities.

 For two decades, we’ve been told that stars are just like us.
 But celebrities are taking back their power.
 And the internet may never be the same.